Yellowstone Bison Release Launches Criminal Investigation

 "Something like that from the campaign would be kind of detrimental to anything we're trying to achieve," he says.

-That being said, he's kind of happy someone cut the animals loose because he believes all Yellowstone bison should roam free.
+That being said, he is kind of happy someone cut the animals loose because he believes all Yellowstone bison should roam free.

-"Once they're in that facility they will never be wild animals again," he says.
+"Once they're in that facility, they will never be wild animals again," he says.
 "After years of domestication and being fed and being watered just to be shipped to end up on lands behind a fence somewhere is just insulting to our national mammal."

-Park officials said they've spotted some of the missing bison more than five miles away from the holding pens.
+Park officials said they've spotted some of the missing bison more than 5 miles away from the holding pens.
 They won't round them up like cattle because it's too far away.
-Instead they hope the bison return on their own.
+Instead, they hope the bison return on their own.